Hola! What’s the first thing that comes to mind when you think of Mexico?

 Santa Cruz is a popular spot to watch the world go by – nosh on tamales at a beachside eatery while watching boats go in and out of the nearby port.

-Other small beach towns in Huatulco
+Other small towns in Huatulco

 Huatulco is also home to a few smaller Mexican beach destinations, each with their own character and atmosphere.